Second International: Socialism in other countries

-In Russia, autocratic rule made a mass movement impossible.
+In Russia, autocratic rule genrally made a mass movement impossible.
 The revolutionary movement was composed of small groups of exiles who debated doctrine and tactics, primarily in Switzerland.
 Following the assassination of Tsar Alexander II in 1881, revolutionary thinkers split between those who favoured terrorism and those who looked to the peasantry.
 A third way emerged in 1883 when Georgi Plekhanov, Vera Zasulich, and Pavel Axelrod founded the Marxist "Emancipation of Labour" group.
 They argued that Russia must follow the path of Western Europe, developing a capitalist economy and an industrial proletariat that would form the basis for a future socialist revolution.

-Anarchist ideas, stemming from Mikhail Bakunin's influence in the First International, remained a powerful force, particularly in Spain and Italy, and competed everywhere with the more centralised and disciplined model of Marxist parties.
+Anarchist ideas, stemming from Mikhail Bakunin's influence in the First International, remained a powerful force, particularly in Spain and Italy, and competed everywhere with the model of Marxist parties.

 Formation (1889)

 The revival of international socialism was closely tied to the growing movement for an eight-hour day.
 This demand originated in the United States and Australia in the 1850s and was taken up by French socialists in the 1880s, who saw international labour legislation as its primary goal.
 The centenary of the French Revolution in 1889, celebrated with a great exhibition in Paris, provided a natural occasion for a new international socialist congress.
 However, the divisions within the French socialist movement led to the convocation of two rival congresses.
 The Possibilists, led by Brousse, collaborating with the British Trades Union Congress (TUC), organised a congress that met in the Rue de Lancry.
 The Marxists, led by Guesde and supported by Liebknecht and the SPD, held their own congress in the Salle Petrelle.